All Episodes

 It's a hinge ring.

-He had a hinged ring, so it opens up like a hinge, and yeah, it's on his ring finger, and then all of a sudden after he gets shot, it's on his pinky finger, which the the statistics to allow that to happen at that particular time, it's pretty fucking weird.
+And then all of a sudden, after he gets shot, it's on his pinky finger, which the statistics to allow that to happen at that particular time is pretty fucking weird.

 The coincidence is just uncanny.

-Yeah, see, that's a see like I see I couldn't get a good enough shot of it with all the videos I saw because people are sharing these like low quality bullshit, like re-uploads of what was probably actually pretty decent footage at some point.
+Yeah, see, that's a see, like, I see, I couldn't get a good enough shot of it with all the videos I saw because people are sharing these like low-quality bullshit, like re-uploads of what was probably actually pretty decent footage at some point.

-But because everybody wants to embed it, they all like well they don't want you to have to wait forever.
+But because everybody wants to embed it, they all like, well, they don't want you to have to wait forever.

 Well, I mean, since you said that, let's talk really quick about how many cameras are on campus, like upwards of 2,000 cameras on campus.